Critical Metallicity of Cool Supergiant Formation. II. Physical Origin: Metallicity Effect on Stellar Radius

-These results show that during the main-sequence phase, both increased opacity and a higher CNO-cycle reaction rate shift the stellar evolutionary tracks toward cooler effective temperatures and larger radii on the HR diagram.
-At higher metallicities, where both the opacity and the CNO-cycle rate are elevated, stars are thus expected to develop systematically larger TAMS radii.

-To examine the cumulative effect of metallicity on TAMS radius, Figure~\ref{fig:HR} presents evolutionary tracks of $25\,M_{\odot}$ models with varying metallicities from Grid (a).
-While the ZAMS positions show a relatively irregular distribution across different $Z$, the subsequent evolutionary tracks exhibit a more systematic trend toward the TAMS.
-In general, higher-metallicity models tend to reach lower luminosities but also lower $T_{\rm eff}$ at the TAMS, resulting in systematically larger stellar radii.
-This trend reflects the combined influence of metallicity on stellar evolution through its effects on both opacity and nuclear burning.
+These results show that during the main-sequence phase, both increased opacity and a higher H-burning rate shift stellar evolutionary tracks toward cooler effective temperatures and larger radii on the HR diagram.
+At higher metallicities—where both opacity and the H-burning rate are enhanced—stars are therefore expected to develop systematically larger $R_{\rm TAMS}$.
+This cumulative metallicity effect is illustrated in Figure~\ref{fig:HR}, which presents evolutionary tracks of $25\,M_{\odot}$ models with different metallicities from Grid (a).
+Although the ZAMS positions display a relatively irregular distribution with $Z$, the tracks evolve towards a clearer metallicity trend near the TAMS: higher-$Z$ models reach lower $T_{\rm eff}$ at the TAMS, producing systematically larger $R_{\rm TAMS}$.
+This behavior reflects the influence of metallicity through its combined effects on opacity and nuclear burning.